Texas coach Chris Beard arrested on family violence charge

-The charge is a third-degree felony in Texas, with a possible punishment of two to 10 years in prison.

-Beard went before a magistrate judge for his bond hearing, wearing jailhouse black and grey stripes and his hands were cuffed in front at his waist.
-Beard was told he could communicate with the alleged victim but not in a threatening manner, was ordered to stay 200 yards away from the residence where police were called and was told he’s barred from possessing a firearm.
+Beard went before a magistrate judge for his bond hearing, wearing jailhouse black-and-grey stripes and his hands were cuffed in front at his waist.
+Beard was told he could communicate with the alleged victim but not in a threatening manner, was ordered to stay 200 yards away from the residence where police were called and was told he is barred from possessing a firearm.

-Beard nodded his head and answered “yes sir” several times when addressing the judge.
+Beard nodded his head and answered ”yes, sir” several times when addressing the judge.
 Jail records show Beard posted $10,000 bond.
+He didn’t answer questions when he left the jail with his attorney Perry Minton.

-Beard attorney Perry Minton did not return a message from the AP seeking comment but he told the Austin American-Statesman the coach is innocent of the charge.
+Minton declined comment but earlier told the Austin American-Statesman the coach is innocent of the charge.

 ”He should never have been arrested,” Minton told the newspaper. ”The complainant wants him released immediately and all charges dismissed.
 It is truly inconceivable.”